tiusty/Cocoon/docs/server_setup.rst

   cd ~/work/Cocoon/config/settings
   cp secrets.json.tempate secrets.json

-* Now modify the values inside to the correct values
+* Now modify the values inside to the correct values.
+These can be found on google drive in development/security files/secrets.json

 HTTPS